encord-team/encord-active/docs/docs/active-learning/acquisition-functions.md

 ### Tutorials

 [Easy Active Learning on MNIST][easy-active-learning-in-mnist]: A quick overview of the acquisition functions using a well-known example dataset.
 [Diversity sampling without an ML model][diversity-sampling-on-unlabeled-data-example]: Using diversity sampling to rank images without training any model.
-[Selecting hard samples for object detection](https://github.com/encord-team/encord-active/blob/main/examples/active%20learning/object-detection/select-hard-samples-to-annotate.ipynb): A jupyter notebook to run acquisition functions using an object detector.
+[Selecting hard samples for object detection][selecting-hard-samples-for-object-detection]: A jupyter notebook to run acquisition functions using an object detector.

 [ea-acquisition-function-least-confidence]: ../metrics/model-quality-metrics/#least-confidence